trhacknon/PSAsyncShell/README.md

 # Credits and Acknowledgments
-This tool has been created and designed from scratch by Joel Gámez Molina // @JoelGMSec
+This tool has been created and designed from scratch by Joel Gámez Molina // @trhacknon

 # Contact
 This software does not offer any kind of guarantee.
 Its use is exclusive for educational environments and / or security audits with the corresponding consent of the client.
 I am not responsible for its misuse or for any possible damage caused by it.

-For more information, you can find me on Twitter as [@JoelGMSec](https://twitter.com/JoelGMSec) and on my blog [darkbyte.net](https://darkbyte.net).
+For more information, you can find me on Twitter as [@trhacknon](https://twitter.com/) and on my blog [darkbyte.net](https://darkbyte.net).

 # Support